rjmk/fp-in-js/README.md

 ## Groundwork

 We're set up to use whichever features of ESWhenever that we feel the need for.
-A linter enforces non-mutation.
 Flow is in place.
-The only file that should cause side-effects is `main.js` Everything else should be as pure as possible
+Everything should be as pure as possible

+### Apologies for the classes

+To make flow happy, we're going to be using classes.
+It's a bit gross, but it works.

 ## Plan of attack